Your session has timed out

 Pro Tip: Don't sweat the salutation.
 Do your best, then move on.
 That's How to Open a Cover Letter 101.

 Does starting a cover letter really matter when so many managers don't read them?
-See our guide: "Are Cover Letters Necessary?
-Find Out If You Need One in 2017"
+See our guide: "Are Cover Letters Necessary If Most Recruiters Don't Read Them?"

 Knowing how to start a cover letter is hard.